bluerobotics/bluerobotics.github.io/spool/index.md

 ## Step 11: Assembling the Crank

+<i class="fa fa-exclamation-triangle fa-fw fa-2x text-warning"></i> DO NOT use threadlocker for this step.

 <img src="/spool/cad/spool-step11.png" class="img-responsive img-center" style="max-width:800px"  />

 Use two M4x20 screws and a 2.5 mm hex driver to secure the crank handle to the crank arm.
 The crank arm can curve to either direction according to aesthetic preference.
-Threadlock is unnecessary here.
+DO NOT use threadlocker.

 ## Step 12: Attaching the Crank

+<i class="fa fa-exclamation-triangle fa-fw fa-2x text-warning"></i> DO NOT use threadlocker for this step.

 <img src="/spool/cad/spool-step12.png" class="img-responsive img-center" style="max-width:800px"  />

 Use the aluminum thumbscrew to attach the crank to the crank hub to complete your <em>Fathom Spool</em>.
-No threadlock is needed.
+No threadlock is needed, the thumbscrew is designed to be removeable.

 <img src="/spool/cad/IMG_1078.png" class="img-responsive img-center" style="max-width:600px" />